JanssenProject/jans/docs/cedarling/cedarling-properties.md

 }
 ```

-- Where keys are `Trusted Issuer IDs` assinged to each key store
+- Where keys are `Trusted Issuer IDs` assigned to each key store
 - and the values contains the JSON Web Keys as defined in [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).
 - The `trusted_issuers_id` is used to tag a JWKS with a unique identifier and enables using multiple key stores.